raj638111/access-log/README.md

 -- Access the container
 docker exec -it mySpark /bin/bash

--- Check if project directory is accessible in the container ls access-log-analytics  boot  etc   lib  ... spark ...
+-- Check if project directory is available in the container ls access-log-analytics  boot  etc   lib  ... spark ...
     ^